• Skip to primary navigation

 Univar Defeats State of Delaware’s First Attempt to Enforce Administrative Subpoena Since the State’s 2017 Amendment of the Delaware Escheats Law

-By Matthew Rifino, Michael P. Kelly and David A. White
+By Matthew Rifino and Michael P. Kelly

 The Univar litigation represents the first known attempt by the state of Delaware to enforce its subpoena power under the Delaware escheats law since the General Assembly amended the law in 2017.
 Read this article